plausible/website/terms.md

 You must be a human.
 Accounts registered by bots or other automated methods are not permitted.

-## Payment, Refunds, Upgrading and Downgrading Terms
+## Payment, refunds, upgrading and downgrading terms

 For our free trial, we explain the length of trial when you sign up.
 We do not ask you for your credit card and — just like for customers who pay for our services — we do not sell your data.
 After the trial period, you need to pay in advance to keep using the service.
 If you do not pay, we will freeze your account and it will be inaccessible until you make payment.
 If your account has been frozen for 60 days, we will queue it up for auto-cancellation.